The Festival Center is a 24,000 square foot building located just off the Kilgore College Campus at 815 Houston Street.

-On the first floor the Festival Center contains the breakfast area, a small prep kitchen, the Costume Shop, period costume storage, the properties shop and storage, mail and copier room, Festival archives, and offices for the Managing Director, Festival Associate, Vocal Director, and Stage Management.
+The first floor of the Festival Center contains the breakfast area, a small prep kitchen, the Costume Shop, period costume storage, the properties shop and storage, mail and copier room, Festival archives, and offices for the Managing Director, Festival Associates, Vocal Director, and Stage Management.

 On the second floor is a large rehearsal space, a classroom, lounge and break area, study room, movement studio, and design studios.

-The Anne Dean Turk Fine Arts Center, located on the campus of Kilgore College, houses the performance space, the Artistic Director’s office, Stratford Room, Ticket Office, show props storage, electrics department, office space for the Technical Director and Master Electrician, and the scene and painting shop.
+The Anne Dean Turk Fine Arts Center, located on the campus of Kilgore College, houses the performance space, the Artistic Director’s office, Stratford Room gift shop, Ticket Office, show props storage, electrics department, office space for the Technical Director and Master Electrician, and the scene and painting shop.

 The Van Cliburn Auditorium, a comfortable and intimate indoor theatre, is located in the Anne Dean Turk Fine Arts Center and is the primary performance space for the Texas Shakespeare Festival.
 Built in the 1960′s, the VCA is a flexible proscenium stage with 195 seats and a padded bench at the back for overflow.

-It has an performance space the measures approximately 30 x 30; contains a fly loft with 26 line sets; a trap center stage; and an stage apron built over an orchestra pit.
+It has a performance space that measures approximately 30 x 30; contains a fly loft with 26 line sets; a trap center stage; and an stage apron built over an orchestra pit.
 It has limited wing space both right and left.
-Stage left is a double door leading into the small scene shop area.
+Stage left there is a double door leading into the small scene shop area.